 Because I've been under the gun for fourteen years because of my actions in two movies.
 And I stand right here today and say if my actions in those two movies kept this alive for those men to get their freedom then praise God that I acted like a fool and HBO got it on camera and it kept it alive.
 I'd do it again.

 Steven Branch, the father of the late Stevie Branch, also had harsh words for the deal but for a different reason.
 He remains convinced that the three are guilty.
 His reasons?
 Well, for one thing, he claims that Damien Echols wants to go to Salem, Massachusetts for Halloween.
 To Branch's way of thinking this flies directly in the face of his claims of not practicing Satanism.
 I don't know if Echols is planning to go to Salem.
 I couldn't find any media reporting of it.
 But I can't think of a more obvious choice.
 Many people, including myself, have reasonably compared the case of the WM3 to the witch trials.
-My question to Steven Branch would be, does he really think the girls who were hanged in Salem were devil worshippers?
+My question to Steven Branch would be, does he really think the people who were hanged in Salem were devil worshippers?
 I mean does anyone still think that in this day and age?

 In a truly bizarre turn, Branch accused family members of the dead boys (including his ex-wife Pam Hobbs) who'd gone to "the other side," of forsaking him as God did Jesus on the cross.
 More strangely, he describes Jesus as having had "parents," plural.
 So, while he's pretty clear on the witchery thing, he may not be so up on his Bible.